mattmakai/fullstackpython.com/content/pages/examples/sqlalchemy/sqlalchemy-sql-schema.markdown

 title: sqlalchemy.sql schema Example Code
 category: page
 slug: sqlalchemy-sql-schema-examples
-sortorder: 500031093
+sortorder: 500031104
 toc: False
 sidebartitle: sqlalchemy.sql schema
-meta: Python example code for the schema callable from the sqlalchemy.sql module of the SQLAlchemy project.
+meta: Python example code that shows how to use the schema callable from the sqlalchemy.sql module of the SQLAlchemy project.

 schema is a callable within the sqlalchemy.sql module of the SQLAlchemy project.